 - For individual blog entries, it is best to dispense with the Page Builder altogether and use the integrated Gutenberg editor instead.

 SEO and sustainability

-In principle, almost everything that is good for SEO (i.e. for the search engine optimisation of your websites) is also a gain in terms of sustainability.
-Because it's mostly about clean structures and fast pages with low data transfer.
-And because this is so important, you can find lots of good instructions and helpful tools to optimise your site for search engines.
+In principle, almost everything that is good for SEO (i.e. for the search engine optimization of your websites) is also a gain in terms of sustainability.
+Because green Wordpress is mostly about clean structures and fast pages with low data transfer.
+And because this is so important, you can find lots of good instructions and helpful tools to optimize your site for search engines.